Skip to content

 {"success":true}

-Fetch current state of authentication at https://localhost:3000/api/auth/current (opens new window) once again.
+Fetch current state of authentication at https://localhost:3000/api/auth/current once again.

 {"success":true,"authenticated":false}

-Try to re-authenticate instantly at http://localhost:3000/api/auth/login/saml (opens new window).
+Try to re-authenticate instantly at https://localhost:3000/api/auth/login/saml.
 It's going to prompt for username and password at your IdP again.

-Well, if you don't want your application's users to see the approval of logging in as raw JSON data, you simply have to replace the controller for route GET /api/auth/login/saml and make it provide any other response, e.g. some redirection to a welcome page of your application.
+Well, if you do not want your application's users to see the approval of logging in as raw JSON data, you simply have to replace the controller for route GET /api/auth/login/saml and make it provide any other response, e.g. some redirection to a welcome page of your application.

 Adjust your application's file config/routes.js accordingly: